amabnl/amadeus-ws-client/docs/about-get-started.rst

 Support for Amadeus Soap Header versions
 ****************************************

 Upon receiving access, Amadeus will give you a Web Service Access Point with a specific Soap Header version to use.
-This will define how you can handle session management *(e.g. support for stateless calls, requiring session pooling or not)*.
+This will determine how you can handle session management *(e.g. support for stateless calls, requiring session pooling or not)*.

 This library is built to support the current **Soap Header 4** and the legacy **Soap Header 2**.